ORXA: LLM-SDK vs the Official Provider SDKs

 Migration

-See the getting started guide and the migration guides (shipping with full docs in Phase 2).
-The pattern is the same in every case: replace the provider client construction and the call site with complete() or createLLM(); the rest of your code stays the same.
+The pattern is the same in every case: replace the provider client construction and the call site with complete() or createLLM(); your prompts, tools, and schemas stay the same.
+Step-by-step guides with before/after code:

 Get started